InbarTakdim/inbar_web_1/README.md

 <br>
 [5 OPTIONS:]

-1.Do like to item for specific child.
+1)Do like to item for specific child.

-2.Add child to MOM-USER.
+2)Add child to MOM-USER.

-3.Get item By Category and Age.
+3)Get item By Category and Age.

-4. Get Mom Data.
+4)Get Mom Data.

-5. Get All Users.
+5)Get All Users.